GregHarris90/Express-Note-Taker/README.md

 # Express-Note-Taker
-This is an application to save and delete notes input by the user.
+This is an application to save, edit, and delete notes input by the user.

 *Homework assignment for Week 11 of Coding Bootcamp!*